-This dessert can not be attributed to any one cook, but gently evolved from years of recipe-swapping among the women of New Zealand.
-We adapted this recipe from The Cook's Companion (Viking, 1996) by Stephanie Alexander.
+This cream-and-fruit-topped dessert evolved from years of recipe-swapping among the women of New Zealand.